techgnosis/scc/Simple Calorie Counter/README.md

 ## TODO
-* Delete foods from Food Catalog
-    * Make it a Set
-* Better button spacing in general
 * Data persistence
+* Day Detail is a TabView with a View for Foods and a View for Activities
+* Delete Activities
+* Delete specific Foods